YianXie/path-finder/README.md

 **Tooling & DevOps**

--   Ruff, Black, isort, Bandit, Safety for Python quality and security
+-   Ruff (formatter and linter), isort, Bandit, Safety for Python quality and security
 -   ESLint, Prettier, and Tailwind plugins for the frontend
 -   Makefile helpers and `scripts/ci-local.sh` to mirror CI locally